updated

 Ten years ago, I started this project with the hope of one day being able to live here.
 Today, the idea of having a creative space that combines creativity, sustainability, and physical work excites me, even more so in this little paradise where the project is located.

 I’ve created an edible forest with a variety of fruit trees and native shrubs.
 There are also beehives, and I’m currently building a multipurpose space.
 Until now, the project had relied solely on the help of friends and family.
-This is the first time it has received external support, with volunteers during the season, and the experience has been incredible!
-Without a doubt, there is still much to learn.
-We have made great progress.
-Although construction of the multipurpose space is moving a bit slowly, this year, more than ever, we have enjoyed the benefits of nature.
+This is the first time we’ve had outside help—volunteers—during the 2026 season, and it’s been a wonderful experience.
+The project has evolved, just like everything else in life.
+We’ve made a lot of progress.
+Although construction on the multipurpose space is moving along rather slowly, this year, more than ever, we’ve enjoyed the benefits of nature.

 The area is known for being a fairly preserved and isolated place, located in the Los Lagos region, 40 kilometers from the border with Argentina, nestled in the heart of the Andes mountain range, at the end of Lake Rupanco, immersed in the middle of the native forest, on the shores of Lake Rupanco.